CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Conclusions

 \section{Conclusions}

-We propose a softassign constrained gradient method for large graph matching problems by a dynamic softassign and adaptive step size parameter.
-Dynamic softassign is robust to graph size and avoids the risk of overflow based on rigorous mathematical analysis.
+We propose a constrained-softassign gradient optimization for large graph matching problems by a scalable softassign, the adaptive step size parameter, and a warm-start strategy.
+Scalable softassign is robust to the nodes' number and avoids the risk of overflow based on rigorous mathematical analysis.
 The adaptive step size parameter can guarantee the algorithms' convergence and enhance their robustness and efficiency.
-Compared with other state-of-the-art algorithms, it achieves high levels of both speed and accuracy.
-The adaptive step size significantly enhances the performance of constrained gradient algorithms in graph matching that involve noise.
-A limitation of this study is that the optimality of the solutions is not theoretically guaranteed.
-Another limitation is that our algorithm can not handle vector attributes of edges.
+Compared with other state-of-the-art algorithms, CSGO achieves high levels of both speed and accuracy.

+A limitation of this study is that the constrained gradient algorithms may converge to a local maximum, and the optimality of the solutions cannot be guaranteed.
+Another limitation is the algorithms' sensitivity to variable initialization, as they lack a robust initialization strategy.
+Therefore, our future work will focus on exploring methods to avoid or escape local maxima and improving the initialization.

 {

 }